jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 ```
 You should now see "MariaDB [(none)]>"

-First we check if the tx_isolation is "READ-COMITTED" and if binlog_format is "ROW".
+Check if the tx_isolation is "READ-COMITTED" and if binlog_format is "ROW".
 ```mysql
 SELECT @@global.tx_isolation;
 SELECT @@global.binlog_format;
 ```
 If everything looks good, we can continue.
 Insert this to create a database called nextcloud.
-Repalce all three x_ variables with your data.
+Replace all three x_ variables with your data.
 ```mysql
 CREATE USER 'x_database_user'@'localhost' IDENTIFIED BY 'x_database_password';
 CREATE DATABASE IF NOT EXISTS nextcloud CHARACTER SET utf8mb4 COLLATE utf8mb4_general_ci;